carsonslater/carsonslater-blog/content/post/weeks78/index.md

 ### English Camp

 This particular English Camp was special to me because of how familiar it was for me.
+It was also at the same place as mission team training, which was really convenient!
 This exact camp was the first Josiah Venture camp I was a part of last summer, and is one of the reasons I heavily considered doing this internship.
 Unlike the first camp, I was surrounded by not only people from my own home (the Family Bible Church American team), but also many of the campers had returned from last year's camp!
 Additionally, I noticed a few campers who had come from the school that I visited a few weeks ago in the same region.

 {{< gallery album="tesincamp" >}}